 ScreenMeet Support is designed to utilize the scalability and geographic distribution of its architecture.
 This means that as Edge servers are brought on-line, the multitenant ScreenMeet Support architecture scales logically.
 Sessions are assigned to the geo-located least busy resource.
 Session data from the end-user’s device is routed to the agent’s browser instantly across this architecture and deleted promptly after transmission.

 ScreenMeet Support uses standard server instances across multiple cloud providers.
-ScreenMeet Support is hosted in AWS and Google cloud data centers around the world in North America, Europe, Asia, India, and Australia.
+ScreenMeet Support is hosted in AWS data centers around the world in North America, Europe, Asia, India, and Australia.
 ScreenMeet Support does not have physical access to these sites.

 ScreenMeet Support maintains a process for remote access which is a privileged access management solution on systems containing customer assets.
 ScreenMeet Support access management solution includes: